|Here are important additional notes specific to our house style, which follows APA 7 (see our style guide for detailed information).

-3. We would like to have a combination of brief but pithy articles and longer research papers and practitioner reports, hence the word number range from 2000 to 6000.
+4. We would like to have a combination of brief but pithy articles and longer research papers and practitioner reports, hence the word count range from 3000 to 7000.
 The first may spawn debate and even initiate lively controversy, while the second will be particularly useful in developing this new interdisciplinary field.
 Articles longer than 7000 words (not including references and appendix) cannot be considered.
 The editors recommend submitting articles below the maximum word count to allow for requests for additional context or additional theoretical underpinning by peer reviewers.
 Otherwise, you could have to delete passages from your paper following peer review to accommodate any requested additions.

-4. The title page of your paper should contain the title, author’s name, email address and institutional affiliation.
+5. The first page of your paper should contain the title, author’s name, email address and institutional affiliation.
 The title should be no more than 15 words in length and contain no abbreviations.
-Please include biodata on the title page (maximum 50 words).
+Please include biodata on the first page (maximum 50 words).
 This will not be forwarded to the peer reviewers, but will be published with your article should it be accepted for Children’s Literature in English Language Education..

 6. Please use single quotation marks very sparingly to alert readers that a term is used in an ironic or special sense.
 However, please avoid too many of these – known as scare quotes – as they can irritate the reader.

 7. A page header should appear on every page with the title of the paper, but without the name of the author.
 Please place an abstract of 150 to 250 words on the second page, followed by a list of four to seven keywords.
-These should be precise, in order to help internet surfers find your article.
+These should be precise, in order to help scholars carrying out web searches find your article.

-9. You should secure permission for any inside illustration as soon as your paper has been accepted.
+10. You must secure permission for any inside illustration as soon as your paper has been accepted.
 Please remember to write to the original publisher for permission, not the publisher of later editions.
 The publisher will need to know that Children’s Literature in English Language Education is non-profit, academic and open access.

-10. Including the cover of a book in your article should fall under fair dealing, as the journal represents non-commercial research.
+11. Including the cover of a book in your article should fall under fair dealing, as the journal represents non-commercial research.
 As long as you refer to the book in your text, you do not need to seek permission for the use of a cover.
 We will also use the cover of a particular book your paper focuses on as a window to your article (see current issue).
 Therefore, you will need to submit a good quality scan of the cover of the book at the revision stage.

 The editors will acknowledge your paper within a few days of submission.
-A lengthy process of internal review and blind peer review by 2-3 reviewers follows submission.
-If the editors decide to send your paper to peer review, you can expect a wait of at least 4 months until you receive the reviewers’ comments.
-In almost every case some revisions will be required before your paper can be published in CLELEjournal.
+A lengthy process of internal review and blind peer review by two to three reviewers follows submission.
+If the editors decide to send your paper to peer review, you can expect to wait circa three months until you receive the reviewers’ comments.
+In almost every case some revisions will be required before your paper can be published in the CLELEjournal.
 We hope the wait will be worth it.
-This is an exciting new project in an important, but as yet underdeveloped, emerging field.
+This is an exciting project in an important, emerging field.